Limit of trees with fixed degree sequence

 \section{Abstract}

-We use a new stick-breaking construction, also introduced independently by Addario-Berry, Donderwinkel, Maazoun, and Martin in \cite{Steal1}, to study uniform rooted trees with fixed degree sequence $\D$ ($\D$-trees).
-This construction allows us to prove, under natural conditions of convergence of the degree sequence, that $\D$-trees converge toward either $\P$-trees or ICRT.
-Alongside we provide an upper-bound for the height of $\D$-trees.
-We deduce similar results concerning $\mathcal{P}$-trees and ICRT.
+We show, under natural conditions, that uniform rooted trees with fixed degree sequence converge after renormalization toward inhomogeneous continuum random trees (ICRT).
+We also provide a sharp upper-bound for the tail of their heights.
+We also extend our results to $\P$-trees, ICRT, and trees with random degree sequence.
 In passing we confirm a conjecture of Aldous, Miermont, and Pitman \cite{ExcICRT} stating that L\'evy trees are ICRT with random parameters.